pip-services/pip-services-docs/content/en/net/commons/data/any_value_array.md

 - **index**: int - index of the element to get.
 - **defaultValue**: string - default value
-- **returns**: string - string value ot the element or given default value if the conversion is not supported.
+- **returns**: string - string value of the element or given default value if the conversion is not supported.

 #### GetAsType

 Converts an array element into a value defined by a specified typecode.
-If the conversion is not possible, it returns default value for the specified type.
+If the conversion is not possible, it returns the default value for the specified type.

 > `public` T GetAsType\<T\>(int index)